TV gateway: Streaming protocols

 Unicast (HTTP) protocols are mainly used in consumer grade TV gateways to provide a small number of simultaneous users with the flexibility to view multiple channels.

 Multicast (UDP), is mainly used in professional-grade TV gateways to enable efficient broadcast of a preset number of channels to a large number of simultaneous viewers.
 Multicast TV gateways are used primarily by IPTV broadcasters, hotels, hospitals, and digital signage applications.

 Discovery protocols

 Universal plug and play (UPnP) is a set of communication protocols that permits network devices, to seamlessly discover each other's presence on the network and establish functional network services for data sharing, communications, and entertainment.

-M3U - The m3u8 file format is a de facto standard playlist format suitable for carrying lists of media file URL.
+M3U - The m3u8 file format is a de facto standard playlist format suitable for carrying lists of media file URLs.
 Advanced TV gateways use M3U in addition to UPnP to offer better application support, allowing for faster channel zapping and provide a preset channel list.